MicrosoftDocs/dynamics365-guidance/guidance/business-processes/standardize-business-processes.md

 ﻿---
-title: Standardize business processes during a Dynamics 365 implementation
+title: Standardize processes during a Dynamics 365 implementation
 description: Learn about the process and benefits of standardizing business process before, during, or after your Dynamics 365 implementations.
 author: rachel-profitt
 ms.author: raprofit